croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 Create and register a custom `date` filter.

-### ? - Werkzeug Debugger

-This episode will take a look at the powerful Werkzeug debugger that comes with Flask.

 ### ? - Generating URLs

 This episode will cover writing URL generators for Frozen.